 On 6 January 1907 Dr Maria Montessori, the first Italian woman to become a physician, opened the original Montessori School in San Lorenzo, Italy.

-In the three to six year old class there is one or two three-hour, uninterrupted, work period each day.
-In this time children have three hours to choose and carry out their own work and are not required to participate in any outside play, group story time, circle time, music, or any other activities which take time away from their own choice of activity.
+In the three to six year old class, there is a three-hour, uninterrupted, work period each day.
+During this time children have three full hours to choose and carry out their work and are not required to participate in any outside play, group story time, circle time, music, or any other activities which take time away from their own choice of activity.

 Montessori and Learning